EpicOrange/riichi_advanced/documentation/documentation_json.md

 In addition, every event has an invisible **context**.
 Contexts determine how actions are evaluated, and at minimum must define a `seat` (the seat of the player that the actions act on).
 In other words, the player who `draw`s is the `seat` player, which is defined by `after_turn_change`.
 It happens that `after_turn_change` sets `seat` to the player whose turn it is after the turn change, so that player is the one who gets to draw.

 Note that `actions` is specified as a doubly nested array.
-This is because `actions` is a list of actions, and each action itself is an array, to accommodate parameters: `["draw"]` draws one tile, while `["draw", 2]` draws two.
+This is because `actions` is a list of actions, and each action itself is an array, to accommodate optional arguments -- for example, `["draw", 2]` draws two tiles, while `["draw"]` defaults to drawing one tile.

 ## Conditions